Review for Individual Student Travel

 Be sure to check out these important dates to prepare for your submission.

-- Detailed itinerary: Use the information provided to inform your search for housing, and transportation (if you have not already done so) - always feel free to consult International SOS if you need more information to make a decision.
-Do not assume that a particular method of transportation (i.e. taxi or Uber) is a recommended choice.
-Check with International SOS.
-Write a detailed itinerary.
+Use the information provided to inform your search for housing, and transportation.
+Always feel free to consult International SOS if you need more information to make a decision.
+You will need this itinerary for the next step.

-NOTE: Your submission is entirely online, but you need to upload a copy of your passport and the endorsement of your travel plans by your sponsoring unit (which you can download below).
-Additionally, you will receive an email from ISOS with your specific travel brief, which you will need to upload to your materials.
+NOTE: Your submission is entirely online, but you need to upload a copy of your passport.
+Additionally, you will receive an email from International SOS with your specific travel brief, which you will need to upload to your materials.

 Once submitted, the Program Manager for Global Operations, Chelsea Ferrell, will review your material.
 If necessary, she will contact you with any questions.